hannesdatta/course-dprep/content/docs/modules/week4/activity.md

 ### Input

-Use this snippet to load the data, directly from [https://spotifycharts.com](https://spotifycharts.com).
+Use this snippet to download and import the data, which originally was retrieved from [https://spotifycharts.com](https://spotifycharts.com).

 ```r
 # Load packages